kevijohn/kevijohn.github.io/_posts/2022-01-02-setting-up-shop.md

 ---
-title: Setting Up Shop (part 1)
+title: Setting up shop (part 1)
 published: true
 ---

 I suppose a fitting early post would be about how I set up this blog.
 Early on, I thought about signing up for WordPress or standing up a server hosted somewhere and running my own WordPress instance.
 After all, as of now I don't have any WordPress experience, either as a user or developer.
 For me, its reputation preceeds it as: 1) a popular blogging platform, and 2) a security nightmare.
-It may be selection bias since I follow a lot of cybersecurity news, but when I read about WordPress, more often than not it involves some issue related to security, and it's never good.
+It may be selection bias on my part since I follow a lot of cybersecurity news, but when I read about WordPress, more often than not it involves some issue related to security, and it's never good.
 I decided I'd rather spend my time creating content instead of administering my own private WordPress instance.
 Of course I could pay for a managed instance, which is constantly patched and thus more secure, but free is always better, and that's what led me to [GitHub Pages](https://pages.github.com/).

 # Grab that domain